altocodenl/tagaway/readme.md

    - If `body.updateLimit` is set to an integer, no pivs uploaded after that date will be considered in the query.
    - If `body.limit` is set to an integer, only the first `body.limit` pivs will be returned.
 This is equivalent to setting `from` to 0 and `to` to `body.limit`.
    - If `body.refresh` is set to `true`, this will be considered as a request triggered by an automatic refresh by the client.
 This only makes a difference for statistical purposes.
-   - If the query is successful, a 200 is returned with body `pivs: [{...}], total: INT, tags: {'a::': INT, 'u::': INT, 'o::': INT, 'u::': 0, otherTag1: INT, ...}, refreshQuery: true|UNDEFINED}`.
+   - If the query is successful, a 200 is returned with body `pivs: [{...}], total: INT, tags: {'a::': INT, 'u::': INT, 't::': INT, 'o::': INT, 'v::': INT, otherTag1: INT, ...}, refreshQuery: true|UNDEFINED}`.
       - Each element within `body.pivs` is an object corresponding to a piv and contains these fields: `{date: INT, dateup: INT, id: STRING,  owner: STRING, name: STRING, dimh: INT, dimw: INT, tags: [STRING, ...], deg: INT|UNDEFINED, vid: UNDEFINED|'pending'|'error'|true}`.
       - `body.total` contains the number of total pivs matched by the query (notice it can be larger than the amount of pivs in `body.pivs`).
       - `body.tags` is an object where every key is one of the tags relevant to the current query - if any of these tags is added to the tags sent on the request body, the result of the query will be non-empty.
 The values for each key indicate how many pivs within the query have that tag.
-The only exception is `a::`, which indicate the *total* amount of all pivs, irrespective of the query. `u::` stands for untagged pivs, `o::` for pivs marked as organized, and `t::` for pivs not yet marked as organized.
+The only exception is `a::`, which indicate the *total* amount of all pivs, irrespective of the query. `u::` stands for untagged pivs, `o::` for pivs marked as organized, and `t::` for pivs not yet marked as organized. `v::` stands for videos.
       - `body.refreshQuery`, if set, indicates that there's either an upload ongoing or a geotagging process ongoing or a video conversion to mp4 for one of the requested pivs (or multiple of them at the same time), in which case it makes sense to repeat the query after a short amount of time to update the results.
    - If `body.idsOnly` is present, only a list of ids will be returned (`{ids: [...]}`).
 This enables the "select all" functionality.
    - If `body.timeHeader` is present, a `timeHeader` field will be sent along with the other fields, having the form `{YYYY:MM: true|false, ...}`; each key is a year + month combination, and each value is set to `true` if that month will have all its pivs organized and set to `false` if that the year+month has one or more unorganized pivs.
 Months for which there is no entry have no pivs for the given query.